 During a mastectomy, the nipple and areola often cannot be saved.
 The loss of one’s nipple and areola can be as unnerving as the removal of the breast itself.
 However, reconstruction techniques have advanced greatly, allowing plastic surgeons the opportunity to recreate these areas of the breast to give a natural, aesthetically appealing appearance.
 In a separate procedure, the nipple is created using existing breast skin or from the abdominal or latissimus flap.
 Using a tattoo technique, the areola is recreated with a skin graft taken from the thigh, abdomen or back.

 Breast reconstruction surgery is performed under general anesthesia at an accredited surgical facility.
-Some patients may be required to stay in the hospital to be monitored for complications.
 Patients who have had reconstruction using a flap technique will usually be required to stay in the hospital for 2-5 days.
 The recovery process can be somewhat lengthy, but many view it as the final step in their cancer journey thus the experience can be very rewarding.
 Most women are thankful to have had the opportunity to restore their breasts and are satisfied with their results.

 Plan Your Procedure